 Kaua‘i is renowned for its HIKING TRAILS and BACKCOUNTRY VISTAS.
-This list covers all the basics of the island treks.

 To start, WAIMEA CANYON, the 3,000-foot-deep centerpiece of KOKE‘E STATE PARK, is a premier hiking experience.
 One trail at the canyon ends at an 800-foot waterfall, and while strenuous, the hike will provide visitors with solitude and glimpses of exotic rainforest vegetation.

 Those seeking a more ambitious expedition might attempt the 6 miles beyond WAIPO‘O FALLS to the CANYON AND KUMUWELA TRAILS.
 This trip must be undertaken early in the day to guarantee a daylight return to your car.

 If wading through a murky upland swamp suits your fancy, try the ALAKA‘I SWAMP TRAIL in Koke‘e State Park.
 The swamp is actually a mountain rainforest rising 4,000-4,500 feet above sea level.
 It’s a bird-lover’s paradise that features a boardwalk.